SrimanPolusani/tkinter_miles_kms/README.md

 <h1>tkinter_miles_kms</h1>
-<p>This code is built for converting miles to kilometers in Tkinter GUI.
-It takes miles input from the user in a small pop-up window, calculates the value in kilomaters and displays it to the user.</p>
+<p>This code is built for converting miles to kilometres in Tkinter GUI.
+It takes input in miles from the user in a small pop-up window, calculates the value in kilometres and displays it to the user.</p>